Testing the effectiveness of fungicides against myrtle rust – what worked best?

 A study has just been published containing new evidence that Austropuccinia psidii, the fungus that causes myrtle rust, is reproducing sexually in New Zealand in addition to cloning itself.
 This means that the fungus will have a better chance of adapting to natural plant resistance as well as biological and chemical controls.

-Read more about 'Myrtle rust is...'New scientist takes the reins at Scion
+Read more about 'Infection updates from...'New scientist takes the reins at Scion

 February 5, 2020